SanjeevaRDodlapati/QeMLflow/docs/development/CODEBASE_ASSESSMENT_AND_STRATEGIC_PLAN.md

 ## 🏆 CONCLUSION

-ChemML is a **well-architected, enterprise-grade codebase** with excellent foundation infrastructure.
+QeMLflow is a **well-architected, enterprise-grade codebase** with excellent foundation infrastructure.
 The current challenges are typical of large-scale projects and are highly addressable with systematic effort.

 **Key Success Factors**:
 1. **Immediate Action**: Address health score and test issues quickly